At Armacell, our commitment to environmental protection is part

 One of the greatest challenges humankind faces is increasing resource scarcity.
 Measured against a set of KPIs, our environmental performance exhibits a positive trend.
 To enhance our environmental performance and awareness, we are constantly improving data accuracy and collection consistency.

-In 2020, Armacell recycled 54% more of its production-related waste than in 2016.
-Excellent progress in waste reduction was achieved by using the so-called 5R approach: Refuse/Reject (i.e. not producing waste in the first place), Reduce (waste), Reuse (before waste is even produced), Recycle (waste) and Recover (energy recovery).
+Our improved waste management process and accelerating recycling trend were achieved using the so-called 5R approach: Refuse/Reject (i.e. not producing waste in the first place), Reduce (waste), Reuse (before waste is even produced), Recycle (waste) and Recover (energy recovery).
 The 5R approach has brought significant advances at several plants.

 As part of our efforts to maintain the highest ecological standards, our environmental and energy management systems are subjected to regular auditing by external authorities.
-As a result, 13 of our plants are environmentally certified to ISO 14001, and the energy management systems at our facilities in Münster and Friesenhofen are certified to ISO 50001.
+As a result, 13 of our plants are environmentally certified to ISO 14001, and the energy management systems at our German facilities are certified to ISO 50001.

 At Armacell, we are convinced that working in teams with other companies has benefits.
-This is why we are proud to be a partner in two Horizon 2020 projects.
+This is why we are proud to have been a partner in two Horizon 2020 projects.

 Can we decrease our dependency on finite fossils fuels?
 Is there a more sustainable alternative to petroleum as the raw material for foam products?
 To find answers to these questions Armacell is one of the partners in the EU-funded SWEETWOODS project.